docpad/docpad/README.md

 	- Often to gain layouts, templating, and pre-precessor support we'll have to implement a web framework, a templating engine, and code a custom build script for each of our pre-precessors that we use.
 This takes a lot of uncessary time, and complicates things during handover to the backend developers who then need to learn the tools that you've used.
 Using DocPad we abstract all that difficulty and handle it beautifully, allowing you to just focus on the files you want to write, and we'll provide you with the layout engine, templating engine, and pre-precessor support you need.
 When it comes to handover, the backend developers will have your source files, as well as the compiled files allowing them to use whichever is easiest for them.

 - for simple websites like blogs, launch pages, etc
-	- DocPad's static site generation abilities are great for this, and with DocPad's built-in support for dynamic documents we can also cater for the odd search page, enquiry form or twitter steam
+	- DocPad's static site generation abilities are great for this, and with DocPad's built-in support for dynamic documents we can also cater for the odd search page, enquiry form or twitter stream

 - for thick client-side web applications
 	- Combining DocPad's pre-precessor support and static site generation is amazing for developing thick client applications, as you can utilise the latest pre-precessors at any time, allowing you to focus on the problem, instead of how to implement the problem